 Open storage is the idea of hiding things in plain sight.
 For example, let’s say that you love to host movie nights with your family, but you don’t want your remotes lying around the house in the open.
 You could buy and place the remotes in there.
 Or, you could purchase a nifty woven basket to hold your tech and gadgets.

 Closed storage, on the other hand, is the storage you’d typically think of when you store things in closets or in your basement.
+These storage solutions are often used to house larger items or seasonal decorations in a way that keeps the clutter out of sight.
+And, of course, proper labeling can help keep this storage organized.

 Both types of storage help to keep your organization controlled and readily available.